tjira/acorn/docs/pages/configurationinteraction.md

 assuming $k$ is the total number of electrons, and $n$ is the total number of spinorbitals.
 Each determinant is formed by permuting the electrons between spinorbitals.
 For practical representation, it's useful to describe determinants as arrays of numbers, where each number corresponds to the index of an occupied orbitals.
 For example, the ground state determinant for a system with 6 electrons and 10 spinorbitals can be represented as $\left\lbrace 0,1,2,3,4,5\right\rbrace$, whereas the determinant $\left\lbrace 0,1,2,3,4,6\right\rbrace$ represents an excited state with one electron excited from orbital 5 to orbital 6.
 Using the determinants, the Configuration Interaction Hamiltonian matrix \eqref{eq:ci-hamiltonian} can be constructed, and the eigenvalue problem \eqref{eq:ci-eigenvalue-problem} can be solved to obtain the ground and excited state energies.

-## Full Configuration Interaction Implementation Code Example
+## Full Configuration Interaction Code Exercise

 This section provides a simple example of a Full Configuration Interaction implementation.
 The code snippets are, as the previous coding examples, written in Python and use the NumPy library for numerical operations.
 The example demonstrates the generation of determinants, the construction of the Configuration Interaction Hamiltonian matrix, and the solution of the eigenvalue problem to obtain the ground state energy.
 The code is designed for educational purposes and may require modifications for practical applications, such as the inclusion of truncation schemes for larger systems.
-You are expected to have the Hartree--Fock calculations [here](hartreefockmethod.html#code-examples) completed before proceeding with the Configuration Interaction implementation, as the Configuration Interaction method builds on the Hartree--Fock method.
+You are expected to have the Hartree--Fock calculations [here](hartreefockmethod.html#hartreefock-method-and-integral-transform-coding-exercise) completed before proceeding with the Configuration Interaction implementation, as the Configuration Interaction method builds on the Hartree--Fock method.

-### Exercise

-In the exercise, you are expected to calculate the Full Configuration Interaction energy for a simple system.
+In this exercise, you are expected to calculate the Full Configuration Interaction energy for a simple system.
 The exercise is provided in the Listing <!--\ref{code:ci_exercise}--> below.

 <!--{id=code:ci_exercise caption="Configuration Interaction exercise code."}-->
 ```python